sandpand/Grupp5-v-xtis/Developer's To-Do List.md

 - [x] Test the system in a controlled environment.
   - *As a user, I want to ensure the system operates correctly under controlled conditions before deploying it in real use.*
 - [x] Create a schematic diagram of the circuit.
   - *As a developer, I need a clear schematic diagram so others can understand and replicate the circuit design.*
+- [x] Document the code.
+  - *As a developer, I want well-documented code so that future updates and troubleshooting are easier.*
+- [x] Create a user manual.
+  - *As a user, I need a simple and clear user manual so I can operate and maintain the system effectively.*
+- [x] Write project report